ChoudharyAshutosh/laait_frontend/README.md

 <li>Copying code from one editor to new editor. </li>
 <li>Jumping from one code editor upper code editor and lower code editor. </li>
 <li>Link to Laait documentation </li>

+#### Supports code saving in file name provided by user
+<e> Notebook provides an input section for letting user mention file name in which code will be saved. </e>